-In addition to the director and executive officer compensation arrangements discussed below under "- Compensation of Named Executive Officers and Directors," the following is a summary of the material provisions of various transactions that we have entered into with our executive officers, director nominees, five percent or greater stockholders and any of their immediate family members or entities affiliated with them since January 1, 2013.
-We believe the terms and conditions set forth in such agreements are reasonable and customary for transactions of this type.
+In addition to the director and executive officer compensation arrangements discussed below under "Compensation of Named Executive Officers and Directors," the following is a summary of the material provisions of various transactions with our executive officers, director nominees, five percent or greater stockholders and any of their immediate family members or entities affiliated with them since January 1, 2016.
+We believe the terms and conditions set forth in such agreements are reasonable and customary for similar transactions.